sarnaz/Sleep/documentation/using-git.md

 Once you have finished with the functionality for the requirement.
 Make sure you push your code and create a pull request on GitHub (see how below).
 Do not try to pull in IntelliJ as it's hard to keep track what's going on.

-I (Book/pl673) will be responsible for checking through pull requests so please assign the pull request to me, and I will sort it out asap.
+I (Book/pl673) will be responsible for checking through pull requests (just in case there's any issues) so please assign the pull request to me, and I will sort it out asap.

 ### Master branch should always be operational
 Pull requests to master should only be accepted if the resulting code if functional.